 Drop that mop, Mr. Janitor.

 Is that the sad state our nation is in?
 Are we too cowardly and too blind to face hard American-made facts?
 Can’t we at least be honest about where we stand?
 If we have 300 million guns in private hands and those aren’t enough, then guns for all educators is but a tiny first step.
 Next we need to issue every public school employee body armor.
-And there’s the whole idea of child-size bullet-proof vests for kids to consider.
+And there’s the whole idea of child-size bullet-proof vests for kids.

-If we can’t pass reasonable legislation, hell, let’s just give the fuck up and armor buses.
-Place guards on board, riding shotgun beside drivers, like stagecoaches of yore.
-Brick up those first floor windows—except for maybe loopholes.
-Cancel outdoor school activities.
-Maybe forever.
 Come on, we want kids to be safe.
 So let’s create schools that resemble bunkers.
-Screw it.
-Let’s add 12-foot high walls.
-Let’s require our teachers (when they’re not preparing for standardized tests) to take turns guarding the perimeter instead of wasting time grading and creating lesson plans.
+Let’s add 12-foot-high perimeter walls.
+Let’s require teachers (when they’re not preparing for standardized tests) to take turns guarding those walls instead of “wasting time” grading and creating lesson plans and talking to kids who need help.

-Maybe we need moats.
+Maybe we should add moats.

 A conservative friend of mine suggested recently that I should stop “prattling on” about gun control.
 Maybe I am.
 Prattling on.
 I don’t think so.
-I think I’m just pissed because Jesse Lewis, on the day he was murdered, told his father in an excited voice before heading to school, “Dad, this is going to be the best Christmas ever.”
+I think I’m just pissed because Jesse Lewis [at Sandy Hook], on the day he was murdered, told his father in an excited voice before heading to school, “Dad, this is going to be the best Christmas ever.”
 I’m pissed because that little boy believed what he said and we as a nation allowed a killer to prove him wrong.

 I’m pissed because Ms. Soto, possessed of “captivating blue eyes,” is dead.